Why is the building industry slow to adopt digital transformation?

 Consider that the typical journeyman/woman spends only 30% of their time building.
 How do you increase that time into direct billable hours?
 What could you do with just 5-10% more billable time?

-The average base salary for a project manager in the field is $83,594 as of January 2022.
-Note this is before any benefits, which brings the net cost closer to $108,672.20 annually.
-Let's suppose your firm is on the smaller side and includes three teams, each of which consists of one field PM plus five field professionals, who each cost $43,500 net.
-Each team’s total labor cost is $326,172.20 or $978,516.60 annually for all three groups.
+The average base salary for a project manager in the field was $83,594 in January 2022.
+That salary has increased to $119,937 as of August 27, 2023.
+Note this is before any benefits, which brings the net cost closer to $144,937 annually.
+Suppose your firm is on the smaller side and includes three teams, each consisting of one field PM plus five field professionals, each costing $43,500 net.
+Each team’s total labor cost is $362,437 or $1,087,311 annually for all three groups.

-Let us suppose that the team decreases their idle time by only 5%, increasing margins from 20 to 25%.
+Let us suppose the team decreases their idle time by only 5%, increasing margins from 20% to 25%.
 That nets an additional $1.25 million for your company.

-Let us explore that you didn’t decrease idle time and had to accomplish the additional 5% by hiring a supplemental team at $326,172.20.
-You still net over a million dollars, not bad.
-However, outside of the additional overhead costs of more staff not accounted for in this simple math example, consider the average RevOps retainer with software ranges from $100,000 to $200,000 annually.
+Let us explore that you didn’t decrease idle time and had to accomplish the additional 5% by hiring a supplemental team at $362,437.
+Your net decreases from 1.25 million to $887,563.
+Outside of the additional overhead costs of more staff not accounted for in this simple math example, consider the average RevOps retainer with software ranges from $100,000 to $200,000 annually.

 Bottom line: it costs less to digitalize than to hire more staff.